marcindeperas-casumo/frontend-react-stack/CONTRIBUTING.md

 - Require 2 reviews.
 - Should adhere to the PR template (issue number, assignment, labels, etc).
 - Will be rejected without any [tests](#test-strategy).
-- Visual Regression tests should be checked [here](https://www.chromaticqa.com/builds?appId=5b9fa923b6b01b00248452c7).(Oauth with github if need be.)
+- Visual Regression tests should be checked [here](https://www.chromaticqa.com/builds?appId=5b9fa923b6b01b00248452c7).
+(Oauth with github if need be.)
 - Should be kept as small as possible.
 E.g create PRs for single components rather than one large feature branch.
+- Feedback commits should be descriptive rather than "PR fixes" or "PR feedback".

 ## Components